microsoftgraph/angular-connect-rest-sample/README.md

-# Microsoft Graph Connect Sample for AngularJS
+# Microsoft Graph Connect Sample for AngularJS (REST)

 ## Table of contents